-Jack Resneck Jr., MD, a dermatologist and health policy expert from the San Francisco Bay Area, was elected to the American Medical Association Board of Trustees in 2014, and assumed the chair position in 2018.
-Prior to his election, Dr. Resneck served the AMA as a member and chair of the AMA Council on Legislation and as a delegate to the AMA House of Delegates.
+Jack Resneck Jr., MD, was elected president-elect of the American Medical Association in June 2021.
+A practicing dermatologist and health policy expert from the San Francisco Bay Area, Dr. Resneck was elected to the American Medical Association Board of Trustees in 2014 and served as its chair from 2018 to 2019.

 Dr. Resneck is vice chair and professor of dermatology at the University of California, San Francisco (UCSF) and holds a joint appointment at the Philip R. Lee Institute for Health Policy Studies.
-Deeply engaged in modernizing medical education and teaching the next generation of physicians, Dr. Resneck chaired the committee that oversees UCSF’s innovative medical school curriculum and directed the UCSF dermatology residency program for several years.
+Engaged in modernizing medical education and teaching the next generation of physicians, he directed the UCSF dermatology residency program for several years and chaired the committee that oversees UCSF’s innovative medical school curriculum.

-Raised in Louisiana, Dr. Resneck received his BA in public policy from Brown University and his MD from UCSF where he also completed his internship in internal medicine, residency in dermatology and health policy fellowship.
+Raised in Louisiana, Dr. Resneck received his BA in public policy from Brown University and his MD from UCSF where he also completed his internship in internal medicine, residency in dermatology and fellowship in health policy.
 Dr. Resneck lives in San Rafael, Calif., with his wife Ellen and their two children.

 Time to pursue patient-centered payment models designed by doctors

 The U.S. health care system should include physician-designed alternative payment models (APMs) that can improve care and remove barriers to innovation.

 New AMA anti-harassment policies the right step for the profession